Benjamin Mohler - Philanthropic Facilitator, Speaker, Writer, and Higher Education Advancement Professional

 Assistant Vice President for Development at Eastern Kentucky UniversityMay 2015 - Present | Richmond, Kentucky

 • Oversee fundraising for all academic colleges and departments, athletics, and fine arts programs by collaborating with deans and unit heads • Lead and manage annual, major, and planned giving professional fundraising staff and develops appropriate strategies and plans to increase fundraising and a campus culture of philanthropy • Play leadership role in Eastern Kentucky University's $50M capital campaign including a growth in gifts and commitments: $4.7M (FYE 2015), $8.9M (FYE 2016), $8.8M (FYE 2017)

 Director of Philanthropy & Development, The William States Lee College of Engineering at UNC CharlotteSeptember 2007 - April 2015 | Charlotte, NC

-Designed the first college-specific capital campaign and developed board leadership volunteers with an integrated public and private case for support We exceeded the overall goal of $48M ($28M in public funds and $20M in philanthropic contributions) two years ahead of schedule Oversaw an exponential increase in philanthropic revenue to the College from a steady state average of under $700,000 to a high-mark of over $7,500,000 (excluding pledges and gifts in-kind) Independently secured the seven largest gift commitments in the 50-year history of the College totaling more than $23M and raising a total of over $30,000,000 in gifts and commitments Independently secured the five largest gift commitments in the 47-year history of The Lee College of Engineering
+• Responsible for providing fundraising counsel to College leadership and negotiating all gifts on behalf of the College • Designed the first college-specific capital special campaign and developed board leadership volunteers-exceeded the overall goal of $20M, two years ahead of schedule • Oversaw an exponential increase in current gifts to the College from a steady state average of under $1M to a high-mark of over $7.5M (excluding pledges and expectancies) • Independently secured the seven largest gift commitments in the 50-year history of the College, totaling more than $23M

 Staff Sergeant at Texas State Guard2003 - 2008